ncozzarin/ncozzarin.github.io/_posts/2025-07-06-justice-inequality-simulator.md

 ---

 ### 5. Feature Extraction with Legal-BERT
 In this step, I convert the raw legal text descriptions (text) into dense numerical representations using Legal-BERT, a version of BERT pre-trained on legal corpora.
-These embeddings serve as input features to our classifier.
+These embeddings serve as input features to the classifier.

-We use the hidden state of the [CLS] token as a compact representation of each text.
+I use the hidden state of the [CLS] token as a compact representation of each text.
 The [CLS] vector is commonly used in classification tasks because it captures the overall semantics of the input.

 Batch processing is applied with GPU acceleration if available.
 The final output is a matrix of embeddings, one per legal case, which I save to disk as a NumPy .npy file for faster reuse in training.